pviwatkurkul/cse15l-lab-reports/lab-report-2.md

 * In this case we want to use "s=(whattosearch)" to indicate that we want to look for a set of strings that contain that search word.

-* Therefore, parameters[0] will store "s" and parameters[1] will store the substring we want to search for.
+* Therefore, parameters1[0] will store "s" and parameters1[1] will store the substring we want to search for.

-* Next using a for loop we're going to loop through the **word** ArrayList that will contain the strings that are added and see if the substring is contained within the list of strings.
+* Next, using a for loop, we're going to loop through the **word** ArrayList that will contain the strings that are added and see if the substring is contained within the list of strings.

-* If a string is found that matches the conditional, it will be added to the String list, **search**, which will be returned after all the strings are found and added.
+* If a string is found and matches the conditional, it will be added to the String list, **search**, which will be returned after all the strings are found and added.

 * String.format() will return the string list, displaying to the user what has been found with their search.